jessemillar/deserted-island-devops-notes/mob-programming-from-home.md

 ## General Notes

 - They're solving onboarding of new developers via virtual mob programming
-- Mob programming is when you have a bunch of people working together simultaneously on the same work at one computer with a rotational mechanic to allow multiple people to "drive" and get hands-on experience
+- Mob programming is when you have a bunch of people working together simultaneously on the same work at one computer with a rotation mechanic to allow multiple people to "drive" and get hands-on experience
-- Switch drivers frequently
+- Make sure you switch drivers frequently
 	- Set an alarm so you don't get sucked into debugging one problem
-- Remotely, do one hour driver windows
+- When mod programming remotely, do one hour driver windows
 	- In person, 15-20 minutes is suggested
 - http://mobprogramming.org/mob-programming-basics/
 - Do end of session/day/week retrospectives to make sure things are efficient and have value